 Options for data that is temporarily unavailable

-For information that is not available at the time a CDA document is sent, the incomplete document may be sent even though it is not fully compliant.
-When the information is available to complete the document, a new document with a new object identifier (OID) is created and marked to communicate that it supersedes the previous version of the document.
+For information that is not available at the time a CDA document is sent, the incomplete documents may be sent.
+If the document type being sent requires a section for which the information is not yet available, the required section needs to be included and the section-level “No Information” pattern using nullFlavor="NI" would be used.
+If the document type being sent indicates the section for which information is not yet available is an optional section, then inclusion of that section is not needed.

+At a later point in time, when the information becomes available to complete the document, a new document is created and marked to communicate that it supersedes the previous version of the document.
+Specifically, the new document includes a new object identifier (OID) for the documentId, the relatedDocument/typeCode=”RPLC” and the relatedDocument/typeCode=”RPLC”/patentDocument/id element will be set to reference the prior document’s documentId.

 An example includes the requirement of a Hospital Course section within a Discharge Summary.
 Typically, this section is not available at the time of a hospital discharge, but the Discharge Summary document type may still be used to meet the MU3 objective for transmitting health information within 36 hours of the hospital discharge.
 In this example, the incomplete Discharge Summary is sent at the time of discharge and a new Discharge Summary is sent communicating that it supersedes the previous version.